vick08bv/combinatorial-poker-hand-evaluator/README.md

-# Generalized Poker Hand Evaluator
+# Combinatorial Poker Hand Evaluator

 This project implements a **hand evaluator** that determines both the **type of hand** and a **numeric score** for ranking and comparison.
 The design is **general, clean, and combinatorial**: it applies to any number of ranks, suits, or hand sizes.